How to Prevent Credit Card Chargebacks: The Ultimate Merchant’s Guide

 “Don’t just automatically assume that all chargebacks are valid,” says David Bakke, personal finance expert at Money Crashers.
 “If you’re fairly certain that you can state your case and get the chargeback attempt denied, go ahead and do so.”

-Let’s look at ways to increase your odds at winning the case—and keeping your money.
+Let’s look at ways to increase your odds of winning the case—and keeping funds in your pocket.

-“Most of the time, customers bypass merchants when doing chargebacks and go straight to the card issuers,” says Marchand.
+“Most of the time, customers bypass the company when doing chargebacks and go straight to the card issuers,” says Chris Marchand, VP of business development at Verifi.
 He’s not wrong.
 In fact, one eConsumer Services survey found that more than 80% of shoppers have contacted their bank before trying to deal directly with the seller in cases of chargebacks.

 “Contact the customer to see if there’s simply confusion on the charge, or another issue, like a defect, that you can resolve outside of the dispute,” she says.
 “A retailer can call a customer to see if another family member made the purchase using their card.
-This happens often in families with teens, and usually the purchase is legitimate.”
+This happens often in families with teens, and usually, the expense is legitimate.”

 If this is the case, Fabregas says it’s still important to respond to the dispute.
 “Don’t rely on the customer to call their card company and approve the charge,” she says.
 “Clearly describe your conversation with your customer in your response documentation.”